The Web address of this

 the step-by-step assignment guide to this lesson.
-It is the basis for all 6 other lessons in this Web site.
+It is the basis for the other six lessons in this Web site.
 Expect this lesson to take several weeks or months to complete.
 For full benefit, I suggest you do NOT skip around among these assignments.
 They build on each